BACKGROUND

 How much space do lynx need?

-Male lynx patrol territories about twice the size of those maintained by their female counterparts, with both sexes defending their territories against same-sex competitors, and each male’s territory overlapping those of several females.
 Where prey is abundant, a lynx territory may cover less than 100 km2, but where prey is scarce territories can be much larger, occasionally covering more than 2000 km2.
-Due to the abundance of potential prey, Scotland is likely to be able to support relatively high lynx densities, in the range of 0.5-3 lynx per 100 km2, and even higher population densities are possible.
+Due to an abundance of potential prey, Scotland is likely to be able to support relatively high lynx densities, in the range of 0.5-3 lynx per 100 km2, and even higher population densities are possible.
 Lynx territories may also be smaller on the expanding edges of a reintroduced population, becoming larger as the population stabilises over time.
+Male lynx patrol territories that are about twice the size of those maintained by their female counterparts, with both sexes defending their territories against same-sex competitors and each male’s territory overlapping those of several females.

 Importantly, lynx do not depend on human absence, or vast areas of unpopulated ‘wilderness.'
 Lynx avoid humans, but are quite capable of living in human-dominated landscapes, adjusting their activity around people and retreating to woodland refugia during the day.
-Indeed, because lynx maintain such large territories, nature reserves are rarely enough to maintain viable populations exclusively within their boundaries.
-Consequently, all European lynx populations occur partly outside protected areas, in multi-use landscapes with relatively low human population densities (22-74 people per km2), thriving wherever conditions are favourable and people allow.
+Indeed, because lynx maintain such large territories, nature reserves are rarely big enough to maintain viable populations exclusively within their boundaries.
+Consequently, all European lynx populations occur partly outside protected areas, in multi-use landscapes supporting relatively low human population densities (22-74 people per km2), with lynx able to thrive wherever conditions are favourable and people allow.

 Are lynx dangerous?

-No. When lynx detect people, their first instinct is to move away.
+When lynx detect people, their first instinct is to move away.
+Indeed, there are no clearly documented records of a healthy wild lynx ever attacking anyone.
 The very few cases where lynx have injured humans have all been incidents with wounded, captive, or rabid lynx.
-You are much more likely to be attacked by a dog, a cow, or even a deer.
-Lynx could attack dogs, especially if they are perceived to threaten their kittens, but even these (defensive) attacks are rare.
+You are much more likely to be attacked by a dog, a cow, or even a deer, and so, if you are really worried about lynx, you might want to reassess your risk assessment process!
+Lynx have sometimes attacked dogs, especially if they are perceived to threaten their kittens, but even these (defensive) attacks are rare.

 What might limit the size of a Scottish lynx population?

-Populations of apex predators like lynx are not naturally controlled by so-called ‘top-down factors’, whereby another predator (such as humans) limits their numbers, although some European lynx populations are limited by poaching (e.g. in Switzerland and the Czech Republic) as well as collisions with vehicles.
-Instead, lynx are normally limited by ‘bottom-up factors’, primarily the amount of suitable habitat (providing hunting opportunities, secure denning sites and refuges from disturbance) and the availability of potential prey.
+Within our intensively managed landscapes there can be a tendency to imagine nature always needs controlling.
+We also know that without their natural predators, species like deer can become too numerous, so people sometimes imagine lynx must need a similar brake on their numbers to avoid them becoming similarly over-populated.
+But populations of apex predators like lynx are not naturally controlled by so-called ‘top-down factors’, whereby another predator (such as humans) limits their numbers, even though some European lynx populations are limited by poaching (e.g. in Switzerland and the Czech Republic) and collisions with vehicles.
+Instead, lynx are normally limited by so-called ‘bottom-up factors’, primarily the amount of suitable habitat (providing hunting opportunities, secure denning sites and refuges from disturbance) and the availability of potential prey.
 Once any lynx population outgrows these resources, more animals die of starvation or in conflict with conspecifics, in the same way that nature limits the population of predators like otters or eagles.

 Is there enough suitable habitat in Scotland?